 Your donation will now go directly to support local landowners and grassroots groups fighting Keystone XL, and to spread the "Seeds of Resistance" to other communities across the country who are battling risky fossil fuel projects.

-(Sign up to join us on May 21st for the fourth-annual planting of sacred Ponca corn on the Tanderup farm in Neligh, NE.)
+(Click here for a report from the fourth-annual planting of sacred Ponca corn on the Tanderup farm in Neligh, NE on May 21, 2017.)

-The Cowboy and Indian Alliance that formed to defeat Keystone XL — including Ponca Nation member and Bold Oklahoma coordinator Mekasi Horinek Camp, Nebraska farmer Art Tanderup, and Bold Nebraska's Jane Kleeb — traveled to Virginia and West Virginia in 2016 to plant and harvest "Seeds of Resistance" on land that lies in the paths of the Atlantic Coast and Mountain Valley fracked gas pipelines.
+The Cowboy and Indian Alliance that formed to defeat Keystone XL — including Ponca Nation member and Bold Oklahoma coordinator Mekasi Horinek Camp, Nebraska farmer Art Tanderup, and Bold Nebraska's Jane Kleeb — will travel to Virginia and West Virginia for the second consecutive year in June 2017 to plant "Seeds of Resistance" on land that lies in the paths of the Atlantic Coast and Mountain Valley fracked gas pipelines.